 Do you have any problems right now?
 In this very moment?

-Or are you perhaps like the guy on the long-distance train who spends the entire journey carrying his heavy suitcases on his head rather than putting them down on the floor beside him?
+Or are you perhaps like the person on the long-distance train who spends the entire journey carrying his heavy suitcases on his head rather than putting them down on the floor beside him?

-Your life situation may be full of problems — most life situations are — but find out if you have any problem at this moment.
+Your life situation may be full of problems .
+Most life situations are .
+But find out if you have any problem in this moment.
 Not tomorrow or in ten minutes, but now.
 Do you have a problem right now? —Eckhart Tolle

-Situations arise all the time —some pleasant, some challenging—but it is the mind that dwells on them and labels them as problems.
+Situations arise all the time —some pleasant, some challenging—but it is the mind that dwells on them and turns them into problems.

 When an antelope is being chased by a lion, does it see it as a problem—or as a situation to be dealt with in the moment?